Holidoit Logo

 Monte Isola

-Also included in the list of Italy's Most Beautiful Villages, Monte Isola holds the record as Europe's most inhabited lake island and Italy's largest lake island.
-Made world-famous in 2016 for Christo and Jeanne-Claude's The Floating Piers art installation, Monte Isola is well connected to all the major centers of Lake Iseo and is an excellent destination for spending a day immersed in the calm and tranquility of Sebino.
+Also included in the list of Beautiful Villages of Italy, Monte Isola holds the record as the most inhabited lake island in Europe and the largest lake island in Italy.
+Having become world-famous in 2016 for Christo and Jeanne-Claude's The Floating Piers art installation, Monte Isola è is well connected to all the most important towns on Lake Iseo and is an excellent destination for spending a day immersed in the calm and tranquility of Sebino.

-We recommend the route that leads to the Sanctuary of the Madonna della Ceriola, one of the most scenic spots in the entire area.
+We recommend the route that leads to the Sanctuary of the Madonna della Ceriola, one of the most panoramic points in the entire area.

 The picturesque lakefront of Monte Isola